 - Leave a list with all of your contact info, your vet’s info, and any special instructions regarding food and medicine.

 Pet Sitters that come to your home are one of the best options in my opinion.
-Your dog gets to stay in his own familiar environment.
+Your dog gets to stay in their own familiar environment.
 This is also a great option if you have multiple pets as it will be cheaper than trying to board them all out.

 There are two different types of sitting.
 The pet sitter can stay at your house and house sit as well as dog sit.
 I actually do this for several families in my area.